• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 Don’t have your visitors always guessing what to do.

 A recent client offered some discounts on their site through a slider that appeared at the bottom of the page.
-However, exiting out of the slider was very difficult and unclear, which made what could have been a great experience into a nightmare for site visitors.
+However, exiting out of the slider was very difficult and unclear, making what could have been a great experience a nightmare for site visitors.

-8. Flexibility and efficiency of use: this principle states that the website should incorporate accelerators which are unseen for the average users, but at the same time allows the experts to navigate faster with more frequent actions.
+8. Flexibility and efficiency of use: this principle states that the website should incorporate accelerators unseen by the average users but simultaneously allow the experts to navigate faster with more frequent actions.

-Simply, both average users and experts should be able to use your interface in a satisfying experience.
+Simply put, average users and experts should be able to use your interface satisfactorily.

 Image source: gcflearnfree